HHS/meshrdf/dqpairs.md

     meshv:hasQualifier   mesh:Q000008 .
 meshv:AllowedDescriptorQualifierPair  rdfs:subClassOf  meshv:DescriptorQualifierPair .
 ```
 The MeSH RDF was derived from non-RDF MeSH XML.
-Compare the RDF graph diagram and the turtle data above to the truncated MeSH XML for Ofloxacin below.
+Compare the RDF graph diagram and the turtle data above to the truncated MeSH XML.

 ## XML
 {: class="inline-header"}